Cashed-up Singapore Airlines plots Asia expansion

-SIA’s cash pile stands at S$4.7 billion, and that is set to increase after it agreed to sell a 49 percent stake in Virgin Atlantic to Delta Air Lines (DAL.N) for $360 million.
+SIA’s cash pile stands at S$4.7 billion ($3.85 billion), and that is set to increase after it agreed to sell a 49 percent stake in Virgin Atlantic to Delta Air Lines for $360 million.
 SIA had written off the investment after purchasing the stake in 2000.

 China and India, with their combined population of about 2.6 billion people, are obvious growth markets to tap.
 SIA has tried to buy into the two countries’ carriers previously, without success.